klange/toaruos/README.md

 ## Testing it Out ##
 Clone the git repository and run:

+    # Retreive the precompiled binaries:
+    cd hdd/bin && wget http://dl.dropbox.com/u/44305966/toaru-bin-current.tar.gz
+    # Extract them
+    tar -xvf toaru-bin-current.tar.gz
+    cd ../..
     make                # to build the kernel
     make run            # to run qemu with the proper arguments
-    # or
+    # Or, if you have KVM...
     make kvm            # to run qemu in KVM mode
-    # and optionally
-    sudo make install   # to install the kernel and ramdisk to your /boot directory

-This will build the kernel and the ramdisk and, optionally, copy them to your boot directory so you can add them to your grub config.
-As of 10 Feb 2011, a bootdisk is no longer created and the git repository no longer carries a GRUB disk.
-Building a bootable floppy has been deprecated in favor of running with QEMU's built-in multiboot support.

-My testing environment is a combination of QEMU and VirtualBox.
+This will build the kernel and the ramdisk.

+Currently, the only supported environment is QEMU, as our limited graphics drivers do not operate on most real hardware.

 ## Dependencies ##